smebberson/docker-alpine/alpine-consul/README.md

 For example, `docker run -e "CONSUL_TRANSLATE_WAN=true"` Consul will resolve to IP defined with `CONSUL_ADVERTISE_WAN`.

+## Debugging

+The scripts involved in bootstrapping Consul can output debug information if required.
+To enable set `CONSUL_BOOTSTRAP_DEBUG` to `true`.
+You can customise the log file location from the default of `/var/log/consul-bootstrap/consul-bootstrap.log` by setting `CONSUL_BOOTSTRAP_LOG_FILE`.

 ## Example

 An example of using this image can be found in [examples/user-confd][example].